-There are 4 mounting holes on the G-Link-200-OEM for 2-56 UNC screws.
+There are 4 mounting holes on the SG-Link-200-OEM for 2-56 UNC screws.

 The node can be mounted in any orientation, but it is recommended that it is mounted in a way that optimizes wireless communications.
-For more information, see Optimizing the Radio Link on page 38.
+For more information, see NOTE on page 36.

-Figure 34 - Mounting the Node
+Figure 30 - Mounting the Node